TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-3-vite-6-react-19.md

 I want to make sure we maintain React 19 compatibility while developing against React 18.
 How do I test that everything works on both?

-I found an [Old article](https://medium.com/welldone-software/two-ways-to-run-tests-on-different-versions-of-the-same-library-f-e-react-17-react-16-afb7f861d1e9) that shows three ways of running the same test suite against two different versions of React.
+I found an [old article](https://medium.com/welldone-software/two-ways-to-run-tests-on-different-versions-of-the-same-library-f-e-react-17-react-16-afb7f861d1e9) that shows three ways of running the same test suite against two different versions of React.
 They're all based on installing multiple versions of React in the repo and then different ways of getting unit tests to resolve to the desired package versions.

 It seems fiddly and error prone.
 I'd also need to do the same thing for the full build and Playwright tests.